 Big data analytics may not be the most exhilarating application of artificial intelligence, yet there is a lot of money in this domain.
 In fact, according to Statista, the industry is worth a staggering $42 billion.

-Hence, it is not surprising that startups such as Tamr, which is a Cambridge, Massachusetts-based entity that uses artificial intelligence (AI) in expediting analytics workflows.
+Hence, it is not surprising that startups such as Tamr, which is a Cambridge, Massachusetts-based company that uses artificial intelligence (AI) in expediting analytics workflows.

 Tamr recently revealed that it had closed a $10 million round of funding with participation from various companies including Granite Hill Capital Partners and Pear Tree Partners.